 The average intake of salt for an American is 3,400 mg/day.
 That’s more than two times the recommended amount.
 Seventy-five percent of this sodium is coming from processed foods, 15 percent is coming from salt added during cooking, and 10 percent from salt found naturally in foods.

 The moral of that story is don’t eat processed foods.
-You get way more salt than you need.
-And on the contrary, when you are not eating processed foods, you may actually be getting too little salt.
-It’s kind of weird to think of a healthy diet as a potential risk factor for sodium and chloride deficiency, but in my experience this is actually the case.
+You may be getting more salt than you need, and it is not the healthiest form of salt.
+And when you are not eating processed foods, you may actually be getting too little salt.
+It’s kind of weird to think of a healthy diet as a potential risk factor for sodium and chloride deficiency, but in my experience, this is actually the case.

 In reality, the amount of salt you need to be adding to your food and/or beverages is dependent on several factors.
 First and most obvious is that if you eat a lot of processed foods you are getting plenty of sodium and chloride.
 A second factor that should not be overlooked is how much you are sweating each day.
 This is dependent on your activity level, the type of climate that you are in, your personal threshold for sweating… there are many factors to consider and it’s virtually impossible to determine exactly how much sweat you are losing.
 Just know that if you are working hard in a hot environment, you are losing a significant amount of salt.
 Other factors are the amount of water you are drinking, whether or not you are sensitive to salt, whether or not you have a pre-existing condition, and your diet.